 It all started as described in one of my first post I did few months upon my arrival in UK.
 Just before you go any further please read that and lets discuss that in more details.

-It is interesting for me to read the level of excitement that after years in unemployment I get so excited about finding a job as Barista in Starbucks.
+It is interesting for me to read the level of excitement that after years in unemployment I get so triled about finding a job as Barista in Starbucks.
 It is more interesting that after I left Starbucks, there are people (from my professional environment) that say I should be ashamed of that and don´t mentioned it.
-Every experience counts - I would say.

 Remember a conversation that I had with my Kenyan friend at the begging of this year, while still working in Starbucks.
 We were sitting at Nando´s having lunch.
 He acknowledged my desperation, and ask me to look at the staff working there.
 He ask me - how do you look at them?
-I told him that, of course , I am looking at them with a lot of respect.
+I told him that, of course, I am looking at them with a lot of respect.
 I understand the struggle they are going through, just as I did at the time in Starbucks.
 He than went on to ask whether I consider being rude to them.
-I answered of course not, I have never been rude to people anyway.
+I answered of course not, I have never been rude to people anyway, and now even less.

 I knew that this people alongside their work they are working on their "dream cometrue" plan, same as I did and my colleagues in Starbucks.